 The Department of Student Activities has a standard waiver that can be adapted for your organization's use by describing your activity in the Indemnity Clause section.
-You can find that Risk Waiver Form template on the Student Activities website.
+You can find that Risk Waiver Form template on the Forms page of the Student Activities website.